 Colleen Varcoe, RN, PhD is a Professor in the University of British Columbia School of Nursing.
 Her clinical background is in Emergency, Critical Care and Primary Health care.
 Her research focuses on violence and inequity, with an emphasis on both structural and interpersonal violence.
 Her completed research includes studies of the risks and health effects of violence, including for rural and Indigenous women.
 Her current research includes studies to promote equity in primary health care and Emergency and studies of health interventions for women who have experienced violence, most recently for Indigenous women.
 She is one of the leads for EQUIP Healthcare which is a knowledge hub for promoting equity in health and health care though trauma and violence informed care, cultural safety and harm reduction.

-Jessica Carswell, BA(Hons) is a Master of Health Information Science student at Western University working under the supervision of Dr. Nadine Wathen to explore strategies to translate principles and practices of trauma- and-violence-informed care into materials for public education programming.
+Jessica Carswell, BA(Hons) completed her Master of Health Information Science degree at Western University working under the supervision of Nadine Wathen.
+Her thesis explored strategies to translate principles and practices of trauma- and-violence-informed care into materials for public education programming.
 Previously a student fellow in the Global MINDS at Western program, Jessica remains actively involved in efforts to address the rights and inclusion of people living with mental illness in Machakos, Kenya.
 She has supported various other global health and equity related initiatives on campus, and currently holds a student executive position with the Global Health Equity Collective.
 Additionally, Jessica has been a Mental Health Worker at the Canadian Mental Health Association Middlesex for seven years.